FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 ### Conclusion

-In this tutorial, you used User Actions to flag and email users who buy temporary access to our news site.
+In this tutorial, you used User Actions to flag and email users who buy temporary access to your news site.
 You also propagate that request with webhooks to sister news sites.

 ### Further reading